 Children have always had to compete for their parents' attention, but this generation is experiencing something new.
-Parents may be physically close, but emotionally they’re elsewhere.
-Talking and reading an actual book with your kids continues to be critical for their language and social development.
+Parents may be physically close but emotionally elsewhere.
+Talking, engaging in an activity or reading a book with your kids is critical for their language and social development.

 Here are some tips on being intentional about your family's screen time and creating healthy media habits:

-- Spend time each day talking face to face with kids, and give them your full attention.
+- Spend time daily talking face to face with kids, and give them your full attention.

-- Put handheld devices away during family times such as dinner or during family-based activities.
+- Put hand-held devices away during family times, such as dinner or family-based activities.

-- Play a game or read a book with your kids rather than watching television.
+- Play a game or read a book with your kids rather than watching TV.

-- Encourage periods of time where there's a break from technology.
+- Encourage periods where there's a break from technology.

 - Help children and teenagers learn to prevent technology from interrupting homework or study.